stacks-network/docs/_storage/amazon-s3-deploy.md

     ![](/storage/images/aws-launch-status.png)

-During the instance launch, the machine image on the instance performs some initial setup processes.
-These processes take a few minutes depending on the minutes, typically thought it should not take more than 10 mins.
-While this is happening your **Status Checks** reflect the **Initializing** status.
+During the launch process the machine starts and runs some initial setup processes.
+These processes take a few minutes depending on the network, typically launching does not take more than 10 minutes.
+While this is happening the instance **Status Checks** reflect the **Initializing** status.

 ![](/storage/images/instance-initialize.png)